 Some of the health benefits of lechosa are well-known.
 It is alkaline, contains digestive enzymes which help balance stomach acid, and is often recommended for people who suffer from acidity and indigestion.
 In more extreme cases like gastric infections and intestinal parasites it is said to be an excellent remedy, providing you eat the black seeds together with the flesh of the fruit.
 It is also used to prevent and treat constipation.
 Lechosa is rich in vitamin A, B complex, C and potassium, and is low in fat and sodium.
 It has tenderising properties and so the skin or the green fruit is used in the preparation of meat and fish.

 A more obscure use is in the treatment of flesh wounds.
 The fruit apparently cleans out the dead material in infected flesh when applied to an injury.
 This technique is possibly consigned to medical history but could come in useful if you are unfortunate enough to hurt yourself while away from medical attention, providing there is a lechosa handy.
 It is also effective in soothing insect and jellyfish stings.
 It is fairly easy to choose a good papaya, and even if green it will ripen quickly at room temperature.
 To speed up the process you can carve some long notches along the surface of the skin with a fine sharp knife.
 Putting some citrus fruit in the bowl together with the unripe fruit also works wonders.
-Once it is soft and mainly yellow/orange coloured, it must be refrigerated and eaten within a couple of days.
+Once it is soft and mainly yellow/orange colored, it must be refrigerated and eaten within a couple of days.

 Ah, another hot day in the tropics.
 This is a good time for a papaya milkshake, don’t you think?